ObjFW/ObjFW/README.md

      compatible to a certain degree.
 This means that a developer still needs to care about differences between frameworks if they want to be portable.
-The idea behind ObjFW is that a developer does not need to concern themselves with portablility and making sure their code works with multiple
+The idea behind ObjFW is that a developer does not need to concern themselves with portability and making sure their code works with multiple
      frameworks: Instead, if it works it ObjFW on one platform, they can reasonably expect it to also work with ObjFW on another platform.
 ObjFW behaving differently on different operating systems (unless inevitable